shaunday/ToDos/README.md

 Automapping: DB Entity <> DTO

+write apis/interfaces for all access points / services

 Packages Used:
 CommunityToolkit.Mvvm (8.4.0) — Modern MVVM helpers and source generators for .NET UI apps.
 DotNetEnv (3.1.1) — Loads environment variables from .env files for configuration.